 Prior to the MRGCD Mr. Hamman was the Area Manager for the U.S. Bureau of Reclamation, a federal water management agency with 13 projects from the San Luis Valley in Colorado to Fort Quitman in Texas.
 As Area Manager, he lead a staff of 190 in six field offices that perform operations and maintenance of well fields, diversion dams, large dams and reservoirs such as Elephant Butte, river channel maintenance on the Rio Grande and Pecos basins, water modeling and accounting for project water, and implementation of endangered species programs.
 In addition, Mr. Hamman worked as a Regional Water Planner for the NM Interstate stream Commission, Water Utility Director for the City of Santa Fe, and Water Administrator for the Jicarilla Apache Nation.
 Mr. Hamman was raised in Taos and received his Bachelor of Science degree in Civil Engineering from the University of New Mexico.

-Director Moore resides in Lemitar and has been farming in the Rio Grande valley for 40 years.
+Valerie Moore is a former MRGCD Board Member and resides in Lemitar, NM.
+She has been farming in the Rio Grande Valley for 40 years

 Mr Ish has been with the District since Fall of 2019.
 He is a Water Resources Specialist and serves as Coordinator and primary point of contact for the District’s Conservation Program.
 A graduate from the University of New Mexico, he received a BLA in Fresh Water Conservation and Management, as well as a minor in Sustainability Studies.
 Casey most recently completed his master’s degree at the University of New Mexico’s School of Law where he received his MSL in Natural Resource and Water Law.